 2012 - East Timor's third presidential election is held on 17 March.

 Ramos-Horta comes in third in the first round of voting and is disqualified from contesting the run-off.
 Ramos-Horta's term as president formally ends on 20 May.

 Meanwhile, the UN Mission of Support in East Timor winds up its operations on 31 December.
 The Australian-led troops from the International Stabilisation Force established following the crisis of 2006 begin to withdraw early in 2013.
 East Timor is left to stand on its own for the first time since Portuguese settlement over 450 years ago.

 It must have been excruciating for Ramos-Horta as he observed the conflict in Timor-Leste (East Timor) from the outside.
-An estimated 200,000 East Timorese were killed during the 24-year Indonesian occupation.
-Three of Ramos-Horta's own 11 brothers and sisters died.
+An estimated 200,000 East Timorese died during the 24-year Indonesian occupation, including three of Ramos-Horta's own 11 brothers and sisters.

 But while he has only contempt for the Suharto regime and its domestic and international supporters, Ramos-Horta has no bitterness towards the Indonesian people.
 "One thing I am proud of is that in 24 years of our struggle not one single Indonesian civilian was targeted by the resistance," he has said.
 "No Indonesian civilians, no Indonesian settlers were killed in this country in 24 years.
 No terrorist tactics were ever used against Indonesians in this country, and there was no hatred towards Indonesians."

 Ramos-Horta has also given Indonesia credit for establishing a special human rights court to try 18 military personnel and militia leaders accused of participating in the violence in East Timor during 1999, even though the court has been criticised as a sham by international observers.